mrjuan1/texture/README.md

 For executable usage, you can run `./texture --help`.

-This project needs at least one PNG file either placed in this directory or in this directory's parent directory.
+This project needs at least one texture file either placed in this directory or in this directory's parent directory.
 After preparing this file, update `common.mk` to refer to it.

 [Back to top](#texture)